 Ed Cotton, the executive chef of Sotto 13, has lived in Long Island City, for the past four years (he's in a building right behind the Pepsi-Cola sign).
 Here's where he goes out to eat.

-Entries tagged with 'Long Island City'
+'Long Island City' on Serious Eats

 The M. Wells crew have set up a forward-thinking steakhouse that pays winking homage to the chop houses of old New York.
 The twist is that its greatest, most noteworthy features have nothing to do with the steak, which is competently cooked if ordinary.
 No, M. Wells Steakhouse honors its bloodlines by reviving and subverting all the side shows that its forebears left to rot.

 As the head chef of The Sea Grill, Yuhi Fujinaga spends his day cooking up carefully plated renditions of everything from lobster carpaccio to Montauk striped bass atop edamame purée.
 So when he's home in Long Island City, where's lived the past year with his wife and daughter, he likes to keep it very simple.

 "I am too much of a control freak to let someone else age my meat," declares S. Prime's executive Chef Joel Reiss when asked about his dry aging program.
 There are few chefs with more experience with steak.